-- Down 3 - Reviewing plans to begin smoke detector inspections - Announced Food Drive to help residents in need.
+- 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections to begin Monday, June 15, 2020 - Announced Food Drive to help residents in need.
 Non-perishable food items can be donated and dropped off at city fire stations.
 Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - SFD reminds residents to be mindful and careful with smoking materials and other flammable items